KV Cache Transform Coding for Compact Storage in LLM Inference: Ablations and additional details

 To examine how the calibration data domain influences downstream performance, we prepare two additional versions of \Method{} for Mistral NeMo $12$B: one using only FineWeb data and the other using only OpenR1Math data.
 Table \ref{tab:nonthinking-ablate-data-source} shows that using OpenR1Math calibration data better maintains MMLU and key-value retrieval scores than FineWeb at higher compression rates.
 This improvement is likely related to the question-think-answer structure of OpenR1Math, which may be more aligned with the evaluation tasks, compared to the more general web collection nature of FineWeb.
 However, for $32\times$ compression, both choices remain competitive.
 We note that for $256\times$ compression, the 50/50 mixture of FineWeb and OpenR1Math results in the best scores.
 For reconstruction errors, regarding calibrating on OpenR1Math/FineWeb and testing on FineWeb/OpenR1Math, see Figures \ref{fig:kv-pca-train-more} and \ref{fig:kv-pca-train-openr1}.

 We additionally check the standard deviation of task scores when sampling different calibration sets (see Table \ref{tab:nonthinking-ablate-data-source-std}).
 We observe that \Method{} is relatively stable when sampling 160K tokens --- a 50/50 mixture of FineWeb and OpenR1Math data --- as a calibration set.
+We also briefly check the influence of calibration data length distribution on downstream performance, showing the results in Table \ref{tab:nonthinking-ablate-data-length}.

 In Table \ref{tab:nonthinking-ablate-data-source-code}, we test \Method{} calibration under strong domain shifts.
 We observe that using Python, C, or Assembly from StarCoder \citep{li2023starcodersourceyou} instead of a 50/50 mixture of FineWeb and OpenR1Math data results in performance degradation on GSM8K.
 However, we note that despite a strong domain shift (code vs natural language), the model retains in-context retrieval abilities (LITM, RULER-VT) and for cr $16\times$ obtains scores that are either on par or better than KIVI/GEAR 2-bit (except the case when we calibrate on C).
 We note that files contained in StarCoder consist of both code and comments, which can potentially explain retention of lingual abilities.